 One tends to walk a lot in Rome (a lot a lot) so its natural to grab a seat by the many lovely cafes the city has to offer.
 Usually I frequent one café my whole trip and make it my morning ritual.
 But this time I tried different ones almost every day and some I went to even twice.
-Here is a compilation of 5 favorite cafes in Rome.
+There are lot of places to find the best coffee in Rome.
+Here is a compilation of 5 favorite cafes in the city:

 5 Cafés to try #WhenInRome